Ready to pack your bags and start traveling in the new normal? In these unprecedented times, travel planning can become such a hassle.

 Luckily I have compiled a very easy-to-follow list with some of my best tips for Travel in the New Normal.
 Hope you enjoy them, my wonder friends!

-Travel in the New Normal #1: Check Testing, Quarantine, and Visa Requirements
+Check Testing, Quarantine, and Visa Requirements before Traveling

 The most important thing is to check if the country you’re traveling to is currently accepting foreign visitors from your country.